 It's difficult to leave the beauty and head back towards civilization.
 The concrete jungle that we call home becomes an unnatural disconnection of reality after visiting such a natural place like Joshua Tree.
 If you really enjoyed your time in the desert at Joshua Tree, consider visiting one of the other similar national parks nearby, like Zion National Park or Grand Canyon National Park.

-Joshua Tree Q&A
+Joshua Tree FAQ

-Answer: We stayed at Joshua Tree for one weekend.
+We stayed at Joshua Tree for one weekend.
 We took the Friday off from work so we got there Friday morning and left Sunday afternoon.
 We personally felt like one weekend was enough to see a lot of great things at Joshua Tree.
 If you only have a couple days to spend at Joshua Tree, don't worry, you'll still have lots of fun.

 Not really...pets aren't allowed more than 100 feet from any road, picnic area, or campground in the park.
 No pets are allowed on any trail, and they must be on a leash the entire time.
 Not the best place to go on a hike your pup!
 Especially if the weather is hot, you don't want to leave them in the car.